boshtannik/embedded-nano-mesh/README.md

   - Send data with limited of number of hops.
   - Broadcast data to all nodes.
   - Message transition by the intermediate nodes.
-  - Send data via Ping-pong method, and receive result saying that ping-pong send finished.
-  - Send data via Transaction and receive result saying that transaction being finished.
-* Fully backward compatible with version 2.0.0
+* Fully backward compatible with no ping_pong or transition functionality.
-* Transaction of Backward compatibility with version 1.0.0 is restored.
-Only backward compatibility with version 2.1.0 is broken.

 ## Cross-platform compatibility
 Protocol currently natively runs on: